 Organized Team Sports

-We are privileged that the local business community supports an initiative to provide ice time to local area schools throughout the winter months at the local 8th Hussars Arena.
-From this, SCS is able to offer a regular skating program to elementary students throughout the winter as well as a number of skating opportunities for Junior and Senior High students.
+SCS offers a regular skating program to elementary students throughout the winter as well as a number of skating opportunities for Junior and Senior High students.

 Poley Mountain Ski Resort is located about 20 minutes from SCS and offers day-long learning to ski events to local schools.
-From time to time, as there is interest, students from grades 3 to 12 at Sussex Christian School are able to participate in this program.
+Students from grades 3 to 12 at Sussex Christian School are able to participate in this program.